 Many training providers receive a large number of applications, so can't interview everyone who meets the essential requirements.
 In this case, they'll select applicants for interview using the academic and non-academic criteria.

-You could be invited to interview by each of your chosen training providers – if you are, leave a full day free for each interview and make sure you can attend interviews within the 40 working days for applications received by 1 July, or within 20 working days for applications received after 1 July.
+You could be invited to interview by each of your chosen training providers – if you are, leave a full day free for each interview and make sure you can attend interviews within 40 working days for applications received by 1 July, or within 20 working days for applications received after 1 July.

 - Your training provider should give you plenty of notice of your interview date.